Ani-RudE/java_neocolabs/8. Unit I - Polymorphism/Lab Exercise/README.md

 #
-- code1 - sayHello
+- code1 - Method Overloading - Create a class named "Hello".
+Define a method "sayHello"

-- code2 -
+- code2 - Function Overloading - Write a program to implement function overloading.
+Ram is given two or three inputs

-- code3 - Student and Test
+- code3 - Write a java program to implement constructor overloading.
+Create a student class
 #